hoantrung112/demo-table-CRUD/README.md

 ## Notes

-In case of error getting the code up and runnning, you may want to try this command
+In case of some errore getting the code up and runnning, you may want to try this command

 ```sh
 ng update @angular-devkit/build-angular
 ```

+If the above command works, it is because your packages are in need of being updated to latest version.